Our Services

 Helpful Resources

-Heavy snoring is noisy airflow from a partially blocked airway, while sleep apnea causes repeated breathing pauses of 10 seconds or more with gasping, oxygen drops, and severe daytime sleepiness that raise risks for high blood pressure, heart disease, stroke, and accidents.
+Heavy snoring is noisy airflow caused by a partially blocked airway.
+Sleep apnea is more serious — it causes repeated breathing pauses of 10 seconds or longer, gasping, oxygen drops, and severe daytime sleepiness.
+Untreated sleep apnea raises the risk of high blood pressure, heart disease, stroke, and accidents.

-Because sound alone cannot diagnose apnea, a home test or overnight sleep study is often needed, and treatments range from side-sleeping and nasal care for simple snoring to CPAP or oral appliances for apnea.
-There are several factors to consider.
-See below for the key warning signs, risk factors, and step-by-step guidance to help you decide your next care steps.
+Because sound alone cannot diagnose apnea, a home sleep test or overnight sleep study is usually needed.
+Treatments range from side-sleeping and nasal care for simple snoring to CPAP or oral appliances for apnea.

 Heavy snoring is common.
 In fact, millions of adults snore regularly.
 For some, it's simply a noisy nuisance.
 For others, it can be a sign of something more serious: obstructive sleep apnea (OSA).